vtrvtr/al_phonebook/docs/development.md

 TinyDB is a little NoSQL database written in a less than 2k lines of code which works perfectly for this small project.
 I will, however, abstract the database so it's easy to change to another one if necessary.

+## Delete functionality

+Delete functionality is actually not in the prompt for the task.
+I was going to implement it, but I'll skip since it was not asked for.